easy baked falafel

 - 15g breadcrumbs

 - 3 ½ tablespoons tahini paste

 - 2 tablespoons lemon juice

 - 1 small garlic clove, crushed

 - Salt to taste

-- In a food processor, add the garlic, parsley, coriander, lemon juice, ground cumin and ground turmeric.
+- In a food processor, add the onion, garlic, parsley, coriander, lemon juice, ground cumin, turmeric, ground coriander and paprika.
 Pulse to combine.

 - Add the canned chickpeas with salt and pepper.
 Pulse to combine; all the ingredients should be mixed but still chunky.
 Scrape the sides of the food processor bowl with a spatula and continue pulsing to make sure all the ingredients mix evenly.

-- Transfer the chickpea mixture to a bowl and add the almond flour.
+- Transfer the chickpea mixture to a bowl and add the breadcrumbs.
 Mix to combine.
 Adjust seasoning with more salt and pepper if needed.